Snowball-Finance/axial-docs/resources/frequently-asked-questions/providing-liquidity-faq.md

 If you deposit a token that is high in supply, relative to other tokens in the pool, you will pay a small premium for depositing.
 Similarly, if you deposit a token with a low supply, relative to the other tokens in the pool, you will be given a discount.

 For example, if there are 300 DAI.e, 500 USDC.e, 400 TUSD and 700 USDT.e in the AS4D pool, you will need to pay a premium to deposit USDT.e and you will be given a reward to deposit DAI.e.
 The exact same mechanism is also applicable when withdrawing from the pool.
 Given the above example, you would pay a fee to withdraw in DAI.e and be rewarded for withdrawing in USDT.e.

+### How do I earn AXIAL rewards?

+In order to earn AXIAL rewards, after depositing your liquidity you must deposit your resulting LP tokens into a farm.
+You will continue to earn rewards from swap fees, but also receive AXIAL tokens on top of that.